Sitecore/jss/docs/data/routes/connected-demo/explore-code/graphql/en.md

 Too much information, actually, and not in a format that an application can easily reference without iterating through an array every time it needs to retrieve one of these values.

-Clean this up by adding your own properties to the result object, and using the `field()` function to retrieve the field values you want.
+Clean this up by adding your properties to the result object, and using the `field()` function to retrieve the field values you want.

-Start by setting the items name to the event's `name` field. (for clarity, comment out the `fields` property)
+Start by setting the items' name to the event's `name` field. (for clarity, comment out the `fields` property)

 ```javascript
 {